CreativeComputing2035/syllabus/syllabus.md

  4. Photoshop or illustrator render of two of the pages.
  5. HTML version of completed site.
  6. Finished site in HTML/CSS

+### Javascript Practice
+Choose one or more of the following problems:
+- 100 Lockers - 100 students pass 100 lockers.
+The first student opens every locker.
+The second student skips the first locker and closes every 2nd locker.
+The third student skips the first two lockers and toggles every third locker (closes it if it open and opens it if it closed).
+How many lockers are closed after all 100 have passed?
+How can javascript solve this problem?
+Use arrays and for loops.
+- Pythagorean theorem - Create a function that you can call with two arguments in order to solve for the hypotenuse.
+- Create a partial advent calendar using onClick functions.

+You do not need to be succesful but you do need to try.

 ## Required Reading
 [*What is Code?*, Paul Ford] (http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/)